simply-TOOBASED/ctf-writeups/2019/DEFCON CTF Qualifiers 2019/speedrun-003/README.md

 ```

-Lets look at the disassembly using IDA Pro and see what exactly the binay is doing:
+Lets look at the disassembly using IDA Pro and see what exactly the binary is doing:

 ```
 __int64 get_that_shellcode()